kiwanami/emacs-calfw/readme.md

 ### Grid frame

 Users can have nice unicode grid frame.
-(However, in the some environment, the Emacs can not display the grid characters correctly.)
+However, in the some environment, the Emacs can not display the grid characters correctly.
+Please try following settings.

 Grid setting example: